Skip to content

 I am amazed at how many scriptures speak about Jesus as the bridegroom and the betrothal of Jesus to the church.

-I wanted to learn more and better understand Jesus’s teachings.
+I wanted to better understand Jesus’ teachings.
 Jesus often used marriage to symbolize his relationship with the church.
-He also used it to symbolize his relationship with the people of Israel.
-So, I started studying Ancient marriage customs.
+He also used marriage to symbolize his relationship with the people of Israel.
+So, I started studying ancient marriage customs.

 Here are some astonishing things I learned.